jackyzha0/jackyzha0.github.io/content/thoughts/bandwidth.md

 ### Lossiness as Mutation
 [Source: Self-Organizing Ideas by *Gordon Brander*](https://subconscious.substack.com/p/self-organizing-ideas)

 Maybe chaos is necessary for [emergent behaviour](thoughts/emergent%20behaviour.md).
 Thus, lossy communication in low [bandwidth](thoughts/bandwidth.md) communication helps seed for selection/mutation of new ideas.
-Examples of this include writing.
+Examples of this include [[thoughts/writing|writing]].

 When we write, **[we flatten the cloud of associated ideas in our head](https://subconscious.substack.com/p/hypertext-montage)** into a linearized subset (lossy).
 The reader then unflattens this linearized subset into their own cloud of associated ideas (lossy).
 Each lossy step is an opportunity for **mutations** in understanding to emerge.